AlgoMystique/ParticleSystems-Physics/README.md

 ## Features

 - **Fully Responsive Canvas**: Ensures the canvas adjusts dynamically to different screen sizes while maintaining functionality.
-- **Particle Interaction**: Particles respond to mouse events, such as hovering or clicking, with realistic movement and collisions.
+- **Particle Interaction**: Particles respond to mouse events, such as clicking, with realistic movement and collisions.
 - **Physics-Based Movement**: Acceleration and friction are applied to particles for smooth, realistic motion.

 ## How Physics is Applied